 |ProSecure Plus, ProSecure Plus Savvy, ProSecure, and ProSecure Savvy||R5 million|

 If you require an embassy letter, you can obtain it directly from the Profmed App.
-The App can be downloaded for Apple and Android devices.
+The App can be downloaded for Apple, Android and Huawei devices.
 Alternatively, request your letter from Client Services on 0860 679 200, Mondays to Fridays between 07:30 and 18:00, and Saturdays between 08:00 and 12:00, excluding public holidays.

 If you want to avoid a co-payment, it is important that you contact International SOS prior to receiving any treatment, whether in- or out-of-hospital treatment.